sarahrshannon/sarahrshannon.github.io/_projects/4_project.md

 category: work
 ---

+Desert dust concentrations measured at Barbados where four times higher in the 1980s relative to the 1960s.
+My PhD sought to understand why.
+By developing a dust cycle model, I showed there was an expansion of the Sahara in 1980s relative to 1960s resulting in a doubling of emissions from the Sahel.
+This alone was not enough to account for the high dust concentrations observed at Barbados.
+The results added strength to the hypothesis that human induced soil degradation in North Africa may have been responsible for the increase in high dust concentrations observed in Barbados.

+To model the dust cycle model, I coupled offline the Lund-Potsdam-Jena dynamic global vegetation (LPJ-DGVM) model to a dust emissions model and the TOMCAT atmospheric transport model.
+I used the LPJ-DGVM to calculate time evolving dust source areas.
+Surface emissions were calculated by simulating the processes of saltation and sandblasting.
+Dust was transported in the atmosphere by advection, convection, and diffusion.
+I removed dust from the atmosphere by adding a dry deposition and sub-cloud scavenging scheme to TOMCAT.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% responsive_image path: assets/img/lpj_area.bmp title: "dust source areas from Lund-Potstdam-Jena dynamic vegetation model" class: "img-fluid rounded z-depth-1" %}